|

 Howard's

-Two of our cousins are known to have fought -- and one was
+Three of our cousins are known to have fought -- with one

-killed -- at the Civil War Battle of White Sulphur Springs, WV.
+killed and one taken prisoner -- at the Civil War Battle of White Sulphur Springs, WV.
 The battle took

 place on August 26, 1863, with 350 casualties on both sides.
 Andrew